-Coalition members have a long standing and highly successful presence of over 40 years in the Northern Shrimp industry and share a collective allocation of Northern Shrimp (Borealis) in SFA 5 (off Labrador).
+Coalition members have a long-standing and highly successful presence of over 40 years in the Northern Shrimp industry and share a collective allocation of Northern Shrimp (Borealis) in SFA 5 (covering portions of Nunatsiavut and Southern Labrador).
 Shares reflect members' licence holdings resulting in the following regional distribution: Nunavut 21.4%, Nunavik 21.4%, Nunatsiavut 28.6% and Southern Labrador 28.6%.

-Member firms are committed to economic development and employment in their respective regions and have reinvested all profits and/or revenues from their fishing licences and operations to support some 45 social enterprises employing almost 2,400 people in birthright corporations and community based, indigenous businesses.
-The significant benefits of these fishing industry operations and partnerships accrue to 52 Northern coastal communities and their 40,000 residents.
+Member firms are committed to economic development and employment in their respective regions and have reinvested all profits and/or revenues from their fishing licences and operations to support some 45 social enterprises employing almost 2,400 people in birthright corporations and community-based indigenous businesses.
+The significant benefits of these fishing operations and partnerships accrue to 52 Northern coastal communities and their 40,000 residents.
+A recent Case Study by Memorial University's Harris Centre provides a comprehensive overview of the substantial benefits to Northerners arising from access to adjacent commercial fishing licences and quotas.
+The Executive Summary of this Report is attached.
+The full report and an overview of its contents may be accessed via the following links: